kittykatattack/ga/README.md

 - A plugins.js file full of extra features.
 Just copy/paste the code you want to use into your game.
 Or, if you're not worried about the extra size, just link the whole thing; it's pretty tiny anyway.
+- A friendly yet powerful "Haiku" style API that's centered on shallow, composable components and requires very little mental overhead to use.
+Get more done writing less code.
 - Yes, Ga is mobile friendly!
 - Yes, the core `ga.js` engine is less than 6k minified and zipped!
   It's all you need to start making any any 2D action, puzzle or